manya16400/Reddit-Flair-Detection/README.md

   comments | comments of the post (LIMIT 10)

   Among ~41k samples from the scraped data, after applying preprocessing steps to the dataset we are left with ~30k samples.
-  Splitting into train and test (70% and 20%)- Description |Samples
+  Splitting into train and test (80% and 20%)- Description |Samples
   --------|--------
   Train | ~24000
   Test | ~6000

-  We are considering 8 flairs-
+  Out of 40 flairs, we are considering __8 flairs__ because rest are less significant as they have <1000 entries.
   Label|Flair | Samples
   ---|---|---------
   1.|Politics|8425